• Bence & the Prussic Acid

 16 Tuesday Mar 2010

-Posted by administrator in "Lizbits", August 4th, Borden Family, Borden House Interiors, Borden Spaces and Places, Case Personalities, Crime Scene, Fall River, If Walls Could Talk, Murder Most Foul, On Screen, YouTube Lizzie
+Posted by Shelley in "Lizbits", August 4th, Borden Family, Borden House Interiors, Borden Spaces and Places, Case Personalities, Crime Scene, Fall River, If Walls Could Talk, Murder Most Foul, On Screen, YouTube Lizzie

 Documentary -maker, Ric Rebelo of Fall River has released a preview of his upcoming two hour documentary about the Borden case.
 Visit the link below for an eight minute clip.